Risk management for people with inherited mutations

 Other cancer screening and prevention

 There has not been enough research to show a benefit from screening and prevention for other cancers in people who have a mutation.
 For this reason, experts recommend managing these risks based on family history of cancer.
-Cancer screening and prevention research studies may be available for people with an inherited mutation.
+You may also qualify for clinical trials looking for more effective screening or prevention for cancer.

 FORCE offers many peer support programs for people with inherited mutations.